berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Arda_Onal_log.md

 ### ~ 05/05/2020 ~
 Worked on moving the camera to custom marker locations using the search bar.
 Worked on styling the map.
 Colors were changed and labels were removed.

+### ~ 06/05/2020 ~
+Disscussion on PlaceInfo class and CustomInfoWindow classes

+### ~ 07/05/2020 ~
+Worked on PlaceInfo class and CustomInfoWindow classes.
+Implemented them with OOP and distributed every place to a member of group.
 ****